 Did you do your homework?
 If you've read the first two installments of this migration tips series and completed the suggested tasks and readings, you're ready to roll with your Unix-to-Linux project.
-In
+In this episode, I'll help you tie up the loose ends and get going!

 Let's start with a review.
 You should now have your Linux server up and running, and moved both your software and data to the new box.
 You've even re-compiled your software.